What is hyperpigmentation?

 You can treat hyperpigmentation with ingredients you in your kitchen

 Lemon juice applied to the skin is widely used as a home remedy for acne and skin blemishes.
 Lemon juice is really great at removing dead skin and brightening the skin over time.
 It does make the skin more sensitive to the sun so it is really important to wash it off and use sunscreen after.
+Better yet, use it before bed so you avoid exposure to the sun altogether.

 Turmeric is a dark yellow spice common to South East Asian cooking.
 It is known to treat burns and reduce hyperpigmentation.
-There are a number of face masks you can make using turmeric but the simplest is to create a paste with turmeric and lemon juice and apply it to the affected areas.
+There are a number of turmeric face masks you can make but the simplest is to create a paste with turmeric and lemon juice and apply it to the affected areas.

 Potatoes also contain natural skin bleaching agents and chances are you already have some in your kitchen.
 Grate the potatoes, squeeze out the juice then you can apply the juice to the affected areas using a cotton ball.